 Cons

-- Restricted-item lists are strict in Saudi Arabia and the UAE (electronics with non-conforming radio frequencies, beauty items missing SFDA/ESMA registration, items containing alcohol or pork derivatives) — items can be held at customs with limited recourse.
+- Restricted-item lists strict in KSA and UAE — items can be held with limited recourse

-- Customer service quality varies by country office — some markets report 5–10 day waits on complex tickets.
-See our Aramex Shop & Ship customer service guide.
+- Customer service varies by country office — some markets report 5–10 day waits.
+See Aramex customer service guide

-- Annual fee is non-refundable in most country plans once the year has started — see how to cancel Aramex Shop & Ship.
+- Annual fee non-refundable once year has started — see how to cancel

-Most-cited positive themes in public Aramex Shop & Ship reviews (paraphrased): in-region delivery reliability, brand recognition, the breadth of forwarding addresses included in one membership.
-Most-cited critical themes: volumetric weight surprises, restricted-item holds in Saudi Arabia and the UAE, country-by-country variation in customer service responsiveness, annual fee that doesn't amortize for occasional users.
+Most-cited positive themes (paraphrased): in-region delivery reliability, brand recognition, breadth of forwarding addresses included.
+Most-cited critical themes: volumetric weight surprises, restricted-item holds in KSA and UAE, country-by-country variation in customer service, annual fee that doesn't amortize for occasional users.

 Selectido

-Established 2024 · Minneapolis, MNSmall Minneapolis-based hub.
-Hybrid model that combines US package forwarding with live video personal shopping.
+We're the editorial publisher here, so take the verdict with a grain of salt — but the math is independently verifiable.
+Small Minneapolis-based hub.
+Hybrid model combining US package forwarding with live video personal shopping.
 No monthly subscription.
 Built around hand-checks and photos as standard, not add-ons.

 The hybrid model